Bloomfield College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Bloomfield College, approximately 73% of students took out student loans averaging $5,863 a year.
-That adds up to $23,452 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Bloomfield College, approximately 96% of students took out student loans averaging $4,527 a year.
+That adds up to $18,108 over four years for those students.

 The student loan default rate at Bloomfield College is 15.3%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Bloomfield College Graduates Make?bachelor's degree recipients from Bloomfield College make around $38,200 per year during the early years of their employment.
-This is right on par with the average college graduate's salary of $39,802 per year.
-Also, graduates in your major field may make more.
+How Much Money Do Bloomfield College Graduates Make?students who graduate with a bachelor's degree from Bloomfield College make about $44,790 a year during their first few years of employment after graduation.
+This is good news for future Bloomfield College graduates since it is 5% more than the average college graduate's salary of $42,485 per year.

 Location of Bloomfield College